 Common Health Problems

-Although some purebred cats are prone to certain hereditary diseases, the Russian Blue is a generally healthy with no known genetically linked disorders.
+Although some purebred cats are prone to certain hereditary diseases, the Russian Blue is generally healthy with no known genetically linked disorders.
 The breed enjoys a long life span, often living into the upper teens or even longer.
 Work with your vet to make sure your Russian Blue is up to date on her vaccines, annual exams, routine testing, and dental care.

 Diet and Nutrition